Liyubov/hypergraph_distances/README.md

-# hypergraph_distances
+# hypergraph distances
-Studying distances on different graphs and hypergraphs.
+studying distances on different graphs and hypergraphs.